Teshell/todo-app/README.md

-This is an animated todo app created with React Native.
+Animated Todo App built with React Native and Reanimated 2.